 Cost cap: The Hydroelectric Settlement sets a cost cap of \$450 million for facilities removal.
+In addition, pending regulatory approval, the Hydroelectric Settlement allows for the recovery of costs of the existing investment in the facilities, the ongoing operating costs and the costs of replacement power.

-Funding sources: No more than \$200 million of the costs would come from customer contributions on a pro rata basis, with the initial surcharge set to collect \$172 million (\$158 million from PacifiCorp's Oregon customers and \$14 million from PacifiCorp's California customers).
-Oregon has passed the law necessary to authorize the collection of the Oregon share.
-The customer cost cap contributions are designed so they would not increase general rates by more than two percent.
+Funding sources: \$200 million of the costs would come from customer contributions on a pro rata basis (up to \$184 million from PacifiCorp's Oregon consumers and up to \$16 million from customers in California); Oregon has passed the law necessary to begin the collection of the Oregon share.
+The customer contributions are designed so they would not increase any rate by more than two percent.
 In addition, \$250 million would come from the sale of bonds in California.
 The United States will not be responsible for facilities removal costs.

 Management of the funds: The states of California and Oregon would establish trust accounts and provide instructions for the management and distribution of the funds.
 If the customer contributions are determined to result in rates that are not fair, just, and reasonable, the surcharges would be refunded to customers in accordance with the Oregon Surcharge Act and the trustee instructions.
-If the California or Oregon public utilities commissions determine that there are excess funds in the accounts, the surplus funds would be returned to consumers.
-If one or more of the dams are not removed, any remaining funds would be returned to consumers.
+If the California or Oregon public utilities commissions determine that there are excess funds in the accounts, the surplus funds would be returned to customers.
+If one or more of the dams are not removed, any remaining funds would be returned, first, to costs of relicensing, and then to customers.